muxinc/mux-node-sdk/README.md

 ## Usage

+**Please note:** The instructions below are for _CommonJS_ modules and the use thereof (`require` in vanilla NodeJS).
+This library also exports an _experimental_ ESModule and all you should need to do is `import Mux from '@mux/mux-node'` in place of `require('@mux/mux-node')` below.
+If you run into any problems, please file an issue!

 To start, you will need a Mux access token and secret for your Mux environment.
 For more information on where to get an access token, visit the Mux Getting Started guide https://docs.mux.com/docs